smurfalexis/project_template/README.md

 ## Pages
-A home page exists but not other pages.
+A home page exists but no other pages.

 ## Gems